redis/docs/content/develop/connect/insight/vscode-extension.md

 ### Key editing tools

 There are several editing tools that you can use to edit key data.
-Each data type will have their own editing capabilities.
-JSON data is shown in the following examples.

-Changes to keys are immediately written to the server.
+Each data type has its own editing capabilities.
+The following examples show edits to JSON data.
+Note that changes to keys are immediately written to the server.

 - **Rename**.
 Hover over the key name to change it.